carlynorama/FixedSizeCollection/README.md

 @FixedSizeArray<Int>(count: 512) var buffer

 ```

-Would also like to consider
+Also closure?

 ```
-myExistingArray.withFixedMemoryAlloc { fixedCollection in
+myExistingArrayOrArraySlice.withFixedMemory { fixedCollection in
     //Do my thing in
 }
 ```

+### Storage Backed

 Others suggested, presumably with the idea of allocated memory behind them.
 [But maybe not](https://forums.swift.org/t/approaches-for-fixed-size-arrays/58894/30)